tektoncd/hub/docs/DEPLOYMENT.md

 ### API & DB Migration Image

-Ensure you are in `api` directory and logged in you image registry.
+Ensure you are in the root of project and logged in you image registry.

 Build the API image using below command

 ```
-docker build -t <image> . && docker push <image>
+docker build -f images/api.Dockerfile -t <image> . && docker push <image>
 ```

 Replace `<image>` with the registry and image name.